SHOPPING | CONTACT | NEWS | SUBSCRIBE

 Getting around Budapest

-An efficient network of rail and road transport links in a capillary way the three great areas that characterize the city, namely Buda, Obuda and Pest.
-Thanks to it, anyone can move around Budapest without any problem.
+An efficient rail and road transport network connects the three large areas that characterise the city, namely Buda, Obuda and Pest.
+Thanks to it, anyone can move around Budapest without any problems.

-Budapest boasts the presence of the oldest Metro, after London; its M1 Line, inaugurated in the distant 1896, has been declared a UNESCO World Heritage Site.
-The network, today, is organized into four lines, each marked by a number and a color: Yellow M1, red M2, blue M3 and green M4.
-To these must be added other 5 suburban railway lines, which connect the suburbs.
+Budapest boasts the presence of the oldest metro in the world, after London.
+Its M1 line, inaugurated way back in 1896, has been declared a world heritage site by UNESCO.
+The network is now organised into four lines, each distinguished by a number and a colour: M1 yellow, M2 red, M3 blue and M4 green.
+To these must be added another 5 suburban railway lines, which connect the outskirts.

-The M4 line, the last in chronological order to be inaugurated (in 2014), is also an absolute example from the technological point of view; totally automated, it moves without even the driver on board!
-On the M3 line, instead, we point out that the old Soviet convoys are present and functioning on the route.
+The M4 line, the last in chronological order to be inaugurated (in 2014), is also an absolute example from a technological point of view; completely automated, it moves without even a driver on board!
+On the M3 line, however, we point out that the old Soviet trains are present and functioning on the route.
+The Metro operates every day from 04:00 to 23:15 with a frequency of runs that, during rush hour, reaches 3 minutes.
+It is, without a doubt, the best method for getting around and moving around Budapest.

 GETTING AROUND BUDAPEST BY BOAT

-One of the best alternatives to (expensive) river trips are the BKK scheduled boats.
-An excellent public transport service that allows you to navigate along the waters of the Danube.
-An alternative, and rather suggestive, way to admire this splendid city, from another perspective.
-In service there are four lines, D2, D11, D12 and D14 that cross the city, following fairly similar routes.
-They work from morning until late afternoon, with times varying according to the period and weather conditions.
+One of the best alternatives to (expensive) river trips are the BKK line boats.
+An excellent public transport service that allows you to sail along the waters of the Danube.
+An alternative, and quite suggestive, way to admire this splendid city, from another perspective.

-Then there are the buses that run night service (numbered beyond the 900), often with a route similar to that of the metro, running from midnight to the 04:00 in the morning.
-Finally, there are Buses with numbers between 300 and 899: they are the suburban ones managed by Volán.
+Buses that run night service (numbered over 900), often follow a route adjacent to that of the subway, and operate from midnight to 4 am.
+Finally, there are buses with numbers between 300 and 899: these are the suburban ones managed by Volán.

 Share the post